wormhole-foundation/wormhole-docs/learn/messaging/gateway.md

 Required fees:

-- **Source Chain Gas** - users must cover gas fees on the source chain, such as Ethereum, to initiate transfers
+- **Source chain gas** - users must cover gas fees on the source chain, such as Ethereum, to initiate transfers
 - **Relayer Fee (Source Chain to Gateway)** - there is currently no cost for processing Wormhole messages from the source chain to the Gateway, although this may change in the future
 - **Destination Chain Gas (Non-Cosmos)** - for non-Cosmos destination chains, gas fees must be paid by the relayer or the user in cases of manual redemption